 National Leadership Program, Summer 2020

-Laka Mitiku Negassa is a Policy Fellow in RespectAbility’s National Leadership Program.
+Laka Mitiku Negassa was a Policy Fellow in RespectAbility’s National Leadership Program.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 Negassa previously had the opportunity to be part of RespectAbility’s Summer 2019 Fellowship cohort.
 This fellowship experience opened her eyes more to the different public policy issues as well as health policy issues Americans with disabilities regularly encounter.
 This experience has enabled her to see and experience the kind of efforts required to have quality advocacy campaigns that are able to affect an issue and initiate solutions.

 She had the incredible opportunity to speak at RespectAbility’s 2019 Capitol Hill Summit in a panel titled: Success Stories of Self Advocates.
 This experience allowed her to refine her communication skills, writing skills and most importantly enabled her to have a deep insight of the different policy issues Americans with disabilities come across with on a regular basis.

 She is now part of RespectAbility’s Summer 2020 Fellowship cohort on the Policy Team.
 She learned through webinars and policy meetings how and to what extent marginalized communities, such as the disability community, is negatively affected when a country undergoes an emergency such as the current pandemic, COVID-19.
 This fellowship experience highlights how pivotal it is to have access to quality and continual care.
 This experience at RespectAbility in the Policy Team is teaching her the significance of Social Determinants of Health (SDOH) such as employment and access to nutritious food have on the health of an individual and community.